Kalamadnas/E8408_Hiking_Assistant/README.md

 1. Smartwatch
 * Tracks user activity (steps, distance).
 * Stores session data until synced with the Arduino.
-* Uses Bluetooth Low Energy (BLE) for communication.
+* Uses Bluetooth for communication.
 * Sends data in a structured format for processing.
 2. Arduino
 * Bluetooth connection with the wristband.